GnaspGames/CityRunner/README.md

 All players then have to race to be the first to get to the beacon first, using whichever route they think will get them there fastest.

-All players will spawn with 1 ender pearl at the start, and along the way the will be able to pick up other items to help them, such as more ender pearls, speed potions, jump potions etc.
+All players will spawn with 3 ender pearls at the start, and along the way the will be able to pick up other items to help them, such as more ender pearls, speed potions, jump potions etc.

 The winner is the first player to get to the beacon and jump into the light!